 The Howelsen Hill Ski Area offers the nation’s oldest continuously running ski area, which means you can have a fabulous day on the slopes while enjoying a taste of history!
 And although the ski area is small, it is certainly mighty, as in addition to being the oldest ski area, it’s been the training spot for 89 Olympic hopefuls, many of which have earned medals during their competitions.
 Created by Carl Howelsen, a world-famous ski jumper, it is also considered the largest ski jumping complex in our country.

-With the advent of the pandemic, schooling has almost gone back to its roots as our children learn from their bedrooms, but the differences in our high-tech learning methods of today are visible when you explore the Mesa Schoolhouse constructed in 1916.
+The differences in our high-tech learning methods of today are visible when you explore the Mesa Schoolhouse constructed in 1916.
 Located at 34191 US-40, it can be difficult to believe that this diminutive red building once held students from grades 1-8.
 Converted to a private residence in the 1960s, today it belongs to the city and can be rented out for meetings and gatherings and is one of our favorite historical properties in the region!
 The dark red contrasts beautifully with the white snow in the winter, but it charms all who view it during any season of the year.

 A Visit to the Past